-Advertisers can use different video advertising platforms such as Vimeo, Twitch, and TikTok, but YouTube Ads is the most popular.
+Advertisers can use different video advertising platforms, such as Vimeo, Twitch, and TikTok, but YouTube Ads are the most popular.
 YouTube Ads offers various video ad types and targeting options, including TrueView ads, non-skippable ads, and bumper ads.

-Skippable TrueView in-stream ads play before or during YouTube videos and can be skipped after 5 seconds.
-Discovery ads appear in search results or homepage and lead to the advertiser’s video.
-Non-skippable bumper ads are 6 seconds and used for brand awareness.
+Skippable TrueView in-stream ads play before or during YouTube videos.
+This is skipped after 5 seconds.
+Discovery ads appear in search results or homepages and lead to the advertiser’s video.
+Non-skippable bumper ads are 6 seconds and are used for brand awareness.
 Each type of ad has a unique purpose.

 Using video ads can increase brand awareness, engagement, and conversions.
 Interesting and informative content can capture the audience’s attention.
-Videos can also encourage actions such as visiting a website or making a purchase.
-Different types of video ads, like in-stream, discovery, and bumper ads, can be used depending on the marketing objective.
+Videos can also encourage actions such as visiting a website or purchasing.
+Different video ads, like in-stream, Discovery, and bumper ads, can be used depending on the marketing objective.